-To accomplish this we will reformulate the process of goal-setting through the lens of Quadernity, a profoundly-inspired four-fold dynamical structure, which minimally stated consists of a pair of opposites, each with inverse polarities.
+To accomplish this we will reformulate the process of goal-setting through the lens of Quadernity’s profoundly-inspired four-fold dynamical structure.
 You will not, however, need to have read any previous pieces on this site, or have any knowledge of Quadernity to proceed with the unique goal-setting process provided here.
 It is simply organized around four phrases, I Need, I Want, I Can, I Am.

 By discerning the subtle power of each of these phrases and carefully reorienting ourselves to employ them as well-intended, we are more able to reach our greatest good in the world.

 This essay offers a recap of the six-step process used by the author to lead clients to empower their innate wisdom and sever themselves from supposed obstacles, adopted inhibitions, and imagined identities.
 (For appointment, contact author here.)

 First-time readers are encouraged to read the linked asides as they come up, highlighted in purple-colored indented text.
 The linked material has been set aside because, although relevant and important, it will not need to be re-read each time the goal-setter wants to review the six-step process laid out below.
 Clicking the link for any correlated aside will open a new page.
 When the page is closed, you will find yourself back in the original text, right where you left off, so you can continue reading without inconvenience.

 We learn from Quadernity that within a quiescent, Eternally Comprehensive Perfection (explanation available at: ECP) there is a fundamental dynamic, comprising four elements, which makes possible all happenings, including learning and evolution.